 A comprehensive study published in the Journal of the Association for Consumer Research in 2016 found that the size of the plate or bowl you eat from can have a “substantial” effect on how much you eat.

-Cornell University’s Food and Brand Lab did not conduct the study but emphasized that using a smaller plate is more effective when you are serving your portions to yourself, like at a buffet, rather than when you are served food by someone else.
+Cornell University’s Food and Brand Lab did not conduct the study but emphasized that using a smaller plate is more effective when you are serving your portions to yourself, such as at a buffet, rather than when you are served food by someone else.

 - “Don’t Pay to Lose Weight — Get Paid Instead”